pgb6/Twitter-Data-Scraper/README.md

 	```
 4. Explore the logs folder accordingly

-# Next Steps:
+# WIP:
-1. Explore possiblity of automating this process by adding the docker image to AWS ECR and running it on a daily basis.
+1. Automating this process by adding the docker image to AWS ECR and running it on a daily basis.
 Store the output contents in an S3.